When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 This event takes place in Chinatown and features a festive Lunar New Year Parade and access to the city’s best Chinese cuisine.
 The dumplings are always the clear favorite.

-For those into wildlife, the California coastline sits along the migration path for blue, gray and humpback whales.
+For those into wildlife, the California coastline sits along the migration path for blue, gray, and humpback whales.

 This event showcases the city’s best restaurants with special tastings and small plates offered throughout the week.